cgross/angular-soft-forms/README.md

 ## Getting Started

+Download directly from the repo or install via Bower with `bower install cgross/angular-soft-forms`.

 Add `angular-soft-forms.js` and `angular-soft-forms.css` to your index.html.
-Or use install via Bower with `bower install cgross/angular-soft-forms`.

 Add `cgross.soft-forms` as a module dependency for your module: